 During those 10 years, looking back, after reading other women’s testimonies, I think many of my ‘symptoms’ of what I thought was stress-related, could also have been peri-menopause.
-The worst was a frightening spell of panic attacks, especially a phobia almost of social interaction.
-I still get minor panic attacks, often followed quickly by a hot flush, but nothing as bad as others I’ve read; no dripping sheets, but enough to disturb my sleep most nights.
+The worst was a frightening spell of panic attacks.
+This turned into a phobia of social interaction.
+I still get minor panic attacks, often followed quickly by a hot flush.
+Thankfully, my hot flushes are not as bad as others I’ve read; no dripping sheets, but enough to disturb my sleep most nights.

-…but now (as many of our characteristics do) this seems heightened & worse than ever: I cry at the drop of a hat.
+…but now this seems heightened & worse than ever: I cry at the drop of a hat.

-As I was down to a quarter pill, nearly stopped, I had a recall after a mammogram which scared me into stopping for good.
-I had cysts removed which proved to be benign but the fear of waiting for results had convinced me I’d made the right decision.
-Last year I had a papilloma [a small, usually benign growth on the skin or on a mucous membrane] removed from the same breast, still nothing to worry about, but traumatic enough at the time.
-So, HRT is out for me.
-I’ve always been an over sensitive person but now (as many of our characteristics do) this seems heightened and worse than ever: I cry at the drop of a hat, I jump out of my skin at the slightest noise, causing much hilarity to my family & I can at least laugh at myself.
+Last year I had a papilloma (a small, usually benign growth on the skin or on a mucous membrane) removed from the same breast, still nothing to worry about, but traumatic enough at the time.
+I’ve always been an over sensitive person but now this seems heightened and worse than ever.
+I cry at the drop of a hat, I jump out of my skin at the slightest noise, causing much hilarity to my family & I can at least laugh at myself.

 …the nights when I wake and lay there for hours worrying about the stupidest or tiniest things or sometimes really big actual concerns leave me feeling drained the next day.